-Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
+Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Communications Holding Company, LLC ("Charter Holdco") and its subsidiaries, including the Company.
 As of December 31, 2006, Charter Holdco was owed \$3 million in intercompany loans from its subsidiaries and had \$8 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
-In addition, Charter has \$50 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes holds an additional \$450 million of Charter's convertible senior notes.
-As a result, if CCHC continues to holds those notes, CCHC will receive interest payments on the convertible senior notes from the pledged government securities.
-The cumulative amount of interest payments on be received by CCHC may be available to be distributed to pay interest on the outstanding \$413 million principal amount of the convertible senior notes due in 2008 and May 2009, although CCHC may use those amounts for other purposes.
+In addition, Charter has \$50 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes scheduled in 2007.
+CCHC, LLC ("CCHC") also holds an additional \$450 million of Charter's convertible senior notes.
+As a result, if CCHC continues to hold those notes, CCHC will receive interest payments on the convertible senior notes from the pledged government securities.
+The cumulative amount of interest payments expected to be received by CCHC may be available to be distributed to pay interest on the outstanding \$413 million principal amount of the convertible senior notes due in 2008 and May 2009, although CCHC may use those amounts for other purposes.